 - Citing sources properly

-- Submit your research session request at least two weeks in advance
+- Submit your instruction session request at least two weeks in advance

 - Schedule the session when your students are actively working on a research project or paper